Celebrate Earth Day with these green-friendly activities in your home.

 In our home my four little energy savers learned to stop wasting electricity with the click of a switch.
 My family loves Cool the Earth, a K-8 program that educates families on how small tasks can make an enormous impact.
-The website is chock full of activities that will get everyone thinking greener!
-My absolute favorite is the printable action coupons that provide thoughtful ways for anyone and everyone to make a conscious effort to conserve energy.

 Got recyclable stuff?
 Have a parade!
 Students changed the ordinary into something extraordinary by transforming water bottles, plastic bags and aluminum foil into fun costumes.
 At the conclusion of the parade kids have a blast sorting recycled items and working together.
 All of the proceeds from aluminum recycling helped adopt an acre of rainforest.